 The standard NT Peshitta Lexicon in English.

 A remarkable work of erudition on plant names in Aramaic; it draws extensively on Syriac sources like the Syriac Geoponika.

 H.F.
 Whish, Clavis Syriaca: A Key to the Ancient Syriac Version, called "Peshitto," of the Four Holy Gospels (London and Cambridge, 1883).

 A. Gutbier, Lexicon Syriacum: Omnes Novi Testamenti syriaci dictiones et particulares complectens, rev. ed.
 E. Henderson (London, 1890 [1836/1667]).
 [NT + NT lexicon]

 B.H.
 Cowper, ''The Alphabet of Bardesanes'', Journal of Sacred Literature and Biblical Record n.s.
 VI, 12 (1865): 465–466.

 Lexica in Neighboring Languages

-The Comprehensive Aramaic Lexicon covers Syriac and a host of other Aramaic dialects and can give you definitions.
+The CAL covers Syriac and a host of other Aramaic dialects and can give you definitions.
 It allows you to do searches and to also “browse” a number of texts in these languages.
 The number of Syriac sources contained in the CAL, while considerable, is still only a drop in the bucket as far as just how much Syriac is out there.

 For Christian Palestinian Aramaic, but very useful to students of Syriac who want to know usages and resonances of words in other Aramaic dialects.
 This lexicon is dated now, because of the appearance of new texts after its publication.
 But it's still useful to have on hand.